-I aim to help you move forward through reflecting on yourself and your situation, identifying your inner strengths and resources, and helping you to find more effective ways to address your difficulties.
-I will not routinely give advice, though I may suggest a different way of seeing something.
+Your online counsellor will aim to help you move forward through reflecting on yourself and your situation, identifying your inner strengths and resources, and helping you to find more effective ways to address your difficulties.
+They will not routinely give advice, though they may suggest a different way of seeing something.

-You are very welcome to comment on how you feel about my replies – what you found helpful, or anything you disagree with!
+You are very welcome to comment on how you feel about their replies – what you found helpful, or anything you disagree with!

-I hope that email counselling will be helpful for you, but it isn’t for everyone.
-If things are not progressing well, either of us can say so.
+We hope that email counselling will be helpful for you, but it isn’t for everyone.
+If things are not progressing well, please discuss this with your online counsellor.
 If necessary, we can discuss if another type of help is better for you.

 There are a few limits on confidentiality, as described below.
-Otherwise, everything you tell me is completely confidential.
-I would not discuss you with your tutors, GP, family, or friends, unless you have given me permission, and we both think it would be helpful.
+Otherwise, everything you tell your online counsellor is completely confidential.
+They would not discuss you with your tutors, GP, family, or friends, unless you have given them permission, and you both think it would be helpful.

-I may discuss you with a supervisor - most counsellors have regular supervision.
-I also discuss my work with the small team of counsellors at Cardiff University.
-My supervisor and other counsellors keep everything confidential.
+Your online counsellor may discuss you with their supervisor and we also discuss our work within the small team of counsellors at Cardiff University.
+The supervisor and other counsellors keep everything confidential.

 Limitations to confidentiality

-In most circumstances I will not break confidentiality.
-The circumstances where I might consider breaking confidentiality are:
+In most circumstances your online counsellor will not break confidentiality.
+The circumstances where they might consider breaking confidentiality are:

 1. If you are at risk of severely hurting yourself or someone else;